-Border Screenings Spark Travel Fears For Iranian-Americans Amid Rising Tensions
+Border Screenings Spark Travel Fears For Iranian Americans Amid Rising Tensions

 Hekmati says that's why she decided to speak out.

 "For me, as an immigrant, I'm used to it, unfortunately.
-But for my kids, it shouldn't be OK.," she said.
+But for my kids, it shouldn't be OK," she said.
 "I'm still proud of being Iranian as well as U.S. citizens.
 I'm proud of both.
 But I need to show my kids to be proud of both as well."